-The Sub-Fund primarily aims to generate a long-term return in excess of the BofA Merrill Lynch Composite Index (the "Benchmark") comprising capital growth and income.
-The Benchmark includes only financial instruments with a minimum rating of BB- based on the average of credit rating agencies Moody's or Standard & Poor's.
+The Sub-Fund primarily aims to generate a long-term return in excess of the BofA Merrill Lynch Composite Index (the "Benchmark") comprising capital growth and income, by investing in high yield corporate bonds issued by companies which comply with strict sustainability criteria.
+The Benchmark includes only financial instruments with a minimum rating of BB-based on the average of credit rating agencies Moody's, Fitch, or Standard & Poor's.
 Such minimum rating is known as 'High Yield'.
-The index is composed of 75% BB developed markets Senior Non-Financial, 10% Subordinated Non-Financial up to BB- and 15% Subordinated Financials up to BB-.
+The index is composed of 75% BB developed markets Senior Non-Financial, 10% Subordinated Non-Financial up to BB-and 15% Subordinated Financials up to BB-.

 The Sub-Fund primarily invests in high yield corporate bonds and to a lesser extent, in fixed income securities (of other types and/or with different ranking), asset backed securities, subordinated debt, collateralised debt, contingent convertible bonds, issued by companies, denominated in Euro and either listed on a stock exchange or traded on another regulated market.
-Investments may be made in all available sectors and there are no constraints regarding the maturity of fixed income securities or regarding geographical areas.
+Investments may be made in all available sectors and there are no constraints regarding the maturity of fixed income securities or regarding geographical areas, provided these are issued by companies which comply with strict sustainability criteria.